MalloZup/galaxy-ci/README.md

-# galaxy-botkins
+# galaxy-botkins.

-Some usefull code for automation ci testing (jenkins related,github).
+Your favorite repo for CI-AUTOMATION.
+100% bio-opensource code. $MalloZup

-The ```git``` repo will contain some code for accessing the githubapi, and do some operations, like list prs, update status etc.
+The ```git``` repo contains code for testing github PRs.

+The ```jenkins``` repo contains some usefull examples to automatize your jenkins-jobs, and write this in yaml files and in control them in git, no handy crappy manual changes anymore.